timeplus-io/docs/docs/proton-create-stream.md

 4. random_printable_ascii
 5. random_string
 6. random_fixed_string
+7. random_from

-Data is kept in memory.
+The data of random stream is kept in memory.

 ## CREATE EXTERNAL STREAM